RaiyanC/CS5199-Proj-Code/README.md

 ```

 # File Structure
+- Digraphs/: this is the digraphs package that I have been working with.
+- ExampleDots/: These are the dot files created for the report to demonstrate visualisation.
+- MaximalFlowAlgorithms/: This contains the files used for prototyping and analysing the maximal flow algorithms.
+- MinimumSpanningTreeAlgorithms/: This contains the files used for prototyping and analysing the minimum spanning tree algorithms.
+- PDFS/: This just contains the Ethics Assessment form.
+- Profiles/: This contains all the code profiles that I did.
+- ShortestPathAlgorithms/: This contains the files used for prototyping and analysing the shortest path algorithms.

+- CITATION.cff: This is for citing the github repository.
+- setup.sh: This was used to automatically move the changed files from Digraphs/ to the GAP installation
+- UNIT-TESTS-EWD: This was where I was started writing the unit test for Edge Weighted Digraphs.

 # Minimum Spanning Trees
 Enter into the GAP terminal and to run each algorithm, run the following: